tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

     let color = `rgb(${aDegrees},0,255)`;
     ```

-3. Here we can vary the hue in **HSL** (Hue-Saturation-Lightness) based on what quadrant the petal is located in.
+3. Here we can vary the hue in **HSL** (Hue-Saturation-Lightness) based on what quadrant the floret is located in.
 Recall that the first argument of HSL, the hue, is a value between 0 and 360:

     ```js
     let aDegrees = (n * divergence) % 360;